 Acquisitions and corporate venture backing may be the most obvious and traditional forms of corporate innovation, but there’s another option that utilizes the brain trust already within organizations.
 Within every enterprise, there are smart people with great ideas with the potential to become the next big high-growth startup.

-These ideas could be the seed of innovation in established enterprises but in order to thrive and succeed, they need to become new corporate ventures — independent and separate from the larger organization.
+These ideas could be the seed of innovation in established enterprises but in order to thrive and succeed, they need to become new products or businesses — independent and separate from the larger organization.
 Taking internal ideas and turning them into independent startups is an alternate way to create a culture of innovation, while allowing those ideas the space to grow without being bogged down with established corporate processes.

 Turning the best innovation ideas into independent startups gives those ideas the space to grow.